varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: client

-	The HTTP protocol version used by the client.
+	The HTTP protocol version used by the client, usually "HTTP/1.1" or "HTTP/2.0".

-req.http.
+req.http.*

 	Type: HEADER